-Whether you have heard the term “diabesity ” or not, it’s essential that you know how massive and tragic of a problem diabesity is.
+Whether you have heard the term “diabesity ” or not, it’s essential that you know how massive and tragic a problem diabesity is.
 Directly impacting more than a billion people worldwide, including 50 percent of Americans over 65, it is the largest health epidemic in human history, according to a 2017 report published in Clinical Diabetes and Endocrinology.

 At the heart of diabesity is an elevated setpoint of weight and blood glucose.
 While researchers don’t yet know why an elevated setpoint shows up first as type 2 diabetes in some people and as obesity in others, they do know when one shows up, the other is soon to follow.
-Here’s a brief explanation about how it works:
+Here’s a brief explanation of how it works:

-A diagnosis of type 2 diabetes means insulin is building up in your bloodstream, making it almost impossible for your body to burn stored fat for fuel.
+A diagnosis of type 2 diabetes means insulin and glucose is building up in your bloodstream, making it almost impossible for your body to burn stored fat for fuel.
 That makes obesity almost inevitable.
 Similarly, a diagnosis of obesity means your brain, gut, hormones, or all of them can’t do their job to regulate weight.
-This leads to insulin building up in your bloodstream which leads to type 2 diabetes.
+This leads to insulin and glucose building up in your bloodstream which leads to type 2 diabetes.

-So if your brain, gut, and/or hormones are not healthy, your setpoint will rise and if nothing is done, you will be diagnosed with either obesity or type 2 diabetes.
+So if your brain, gut, and/or hormones are not healthy, your setpoint will rise, and if nothing is done, you will be diagnosed with either obesity or type 2 diabetes.
 If nothing is done after that diagnosis, the other diagnosis will follow, and you will have diabesity.

 If you’ve had trouble managing diabetes or losing weight and keeping it off, something we call a “hormonal clog” may be at work to keep your setpoint elevated.
 When you become hormonally clogged, your brain can no longer rely on signals from your hormones that would otherwise enable you to burn body fat automatically.